Blood Clot Misdiagnosis

 Blood Clot Complications

-Misdiagnosed blood clots put patients at an extreme risk.
-Patients can suffer catastrophic or even fatal injuries when a misdiagnosed blood clot travels through the body and into the heart, lungs, or brain.
-Blood clots can block the flow of blood to vital organs, causing damage or tissue death.
 When a blood clot forms in one or more arteries in the heart or travels to the heart from a different area of the body, it can block the blood flow to part of the heart muscle.
-This reduces or completely cuts off the oxygen supply to the cells in that area of the heart; and, as those cells die, a heart attack occurs.
-Blood clots that travel to the brain – also known as having a stroke – can cause paralysis and even death.
-Clots that form in the eye can cause sudden and permanent blindness.
+This reduces or completely cuts off the oxygen supply to the cells in that area of the heart.
+As those cells die, a heart attack occurs.

-Experienced Philadelphia Misdiagnosis Medical Malpractice Lawyers
+Contact Our Experienced Philadelphia Medical Malpractice Lawyers

 If you or someone you love suffered an injury or death as the result of a misdiagnosed blood clot in Philadelphia, you may be able to file a legal claim for financial compensation.
-Call the experienced medical malpractice lawyers at Lopez McHugh LLP today to schedule a free consultation to discuss your case.
+Contact the experienced medical malpractice lawyers at Lopez McHugh LLP today to schedule a free consultation to discuss your case.